EasyMina/easymina.github.io/tutorials/deploy_contract.md

 ### Step 5: Execute the Program

-Now, the Deployer Key is initialized, a Verification Key is calculated, the transaction is prepared, and subsequently uploaded.
-Upon a successful transaction submission, a Contract Key file is created, containing all essential information, including direct links to the respective detail pages of the blockchain explorers.
-The Verification Key and the actual Smart Contract are also stored in this file, making future interactions more straightforward.
+Now, a Deployer Account (see [setEnviroment A.1.](../features/setEnvironment.html#a-credentials) Key will be initialized, a Verification Key will be calculated, and the transaction will be prepared and subsequently uploaded.
+Upon successful transaction submission, a Contract Key (see [setEnviroment A.2.](../features/setEnvironment.html#a-credentials) file will be created, containing all essential information, including direct links to the respective detail pages of the blockchain explorers.
+The Verification Key and the actual Smart Contract will also be stored in this file, making future interactions more straightforward.

 ```bash
 node index.mjs